carlos-mercado/netshare/README.md

-# NETSHARE
+# Netshare

-This project is in it's very early stages, but is somewhat usable, and cross-platform compatible.
+This project is in it's very early stages, but is somewhat usable, and mostly cross-platform compatible.

-# USAGE
+# Usage

 - Clone the repo
 - Run `cargo run`